CVS Pharmacy: Environmental record

 In 2005, CVS participated in a program to reduce the pollution of Maine's waterways.
 CVS agreed to accept drugs for disposal so that people would not dispose of them in ways that reach rivers and other bodies of waters.

 In 2013, CVS agreed to pay Connecticut $800,000 due to alleged mismanagement of hazardous waste.
 The Connecticut Department of Energy and Environmental Protection agency found that CVS had improperly identified, managed, and disposed of hazardous materials.

 Controversies

-A CVS location (#7606) in Austin, Texas, across from the University of Texas at Austin.
-This location opened in 1988 as an Eckerd franchise, and was acquired by CVS with the rest of the company in 2005.
-As of early 2022, it is no longer run by CVS.

 Antitrust concerns

 CVS Health has adopted a vertical integration strategy, combining its retail pharmacy business with other sectors of the healthcare industry, such as insurance and pharmacy benefit management (PBM).
 Vertical integration refers to the consolidation of multiple stages of production or services within a single company, enabling greater control over the supply chain.
 CVS’s acquisition of Aetna and ownership of PBM CVS Caremark have drawn significant criticism, with opponents arguing that this model monopolizes key aspects of the healthcare market.
 The three largest PBMs in the United States are UnitedHealth Group's Optum, CVS Health’s CVS Caremark, and Cigna's Express Scripts.
 The Federal Trade Commission (FTC) has accused PBMs, including CVS Caremark, of anticompetitive practices such as conflicts of interest and price inflation.
 Similarly, the American Medical Association (AMA) opposed the CVS-Aetna merger, arguing it would reduce competition and increase costs for consumers.